9erson/bytebles/courses/First Byte at Python/Lesson 3 - Decisions.md

 ## Conditional Statements

 Conditional statements are used to execute different blocks of code based on whether a condition is true or false.
-In Python, we use if, elif, and else statements to create conditional statements.
+In Python, we use `if`, `elif`, and `else` statements to create conditional statements.

->[!info] Statement:
+>[!info] Statement
 >In Python, a statement is a line of code that performs a specific action.
 A statement can be a simple expression or a complex block of code, and it can perform various operations, such as assigning values to variables, executing loops, or making decisions based on conditions.